-AMOUNT HOW AND WHEN PAID Up to 3.08% of the Loan amount.
+TYPE OF FEE OR COST AMOUNT HOW AND WHEN PAID Borrower Loan Application Fee Up to 3.08% of the Loan amount.
 The Loan Application Fee is payable to the Responsible Entity from the assets of the Trust upon settlement of the Loan.
 It is generally capitalised to the Loan.
-Up to 3.08% of the Loan amount.
+Borrower Loan Administration Fee Up to 3.08% of the Loan amount.
 The Loan Administration Fee is calculated daily on the drawn or approved value of the Loan (depending on the Loan terms) and is payable monthly in arrears to the Responsible Entity from the assets of the Trust, for its work administering the Loan.
 It is generally capitalised to the Loan.
-A fixed dollar amount per draw down.
-Where Loan proceeds are advanced to the Borrower in stages, the Loan Draw-down Fee is payable to the Responsible Entity from the assets of the Trust upon each draw down of funds.
-A fixed dollar amount per each site inspection.
+Borrower Loan Draw-down Fee A fixed dollar amount per draw down.
+Where Loan proceeds are advanced to the Borrower in stages the Loan Draw-down Fee is payable to the Responsible Entity from the assets of the Trust upon each draw down of funds.
+Borrower Inspection Fee A fixed dollar amount per each site inspection.
 The site inspection fee is payable to the Responsible Entity from the assets of the Trust on each inspection.
-Between one and six months' interest The Early Repayment Fee may apply if a Loan is repaid before the Loan's maturity date.
-It is paid to the Responsible Entity from the assets of the Trust and capitalised to the Loan at that time, prior to the repayment or refinancing (if relevant) of the Loan.
-Up to 3.08% of the Loan amount.
-Up to 3.08% of the Loan amount.
-A fixed dollar amount per draw down.
-A fixed dollar amount per each site inspection.
-Between one and six months'
+Repayment Feemonths' interestthe Loan's maturity date.
+It is paid to the Res from the assets of the Trust and capitalised to The Early Repayment Fee may apply if a Loan is repaid before the Loan's maturity date.
+It is paid to the Responsible Entity from the assets of the Trust and capitalised to the Loan at tha time, prior to the repayment or refinancing (if relevant) of the Loan.